-Windows 10 has a in built feature which enables you to mount an image file without any kind of third party application.
+Windows 10 has an inbuilt feature that enables you to mount an image file without any kind of third party application.
 But, some of the Windows 10 users are recently complaining about a problem related to disc image mounting on their devices.
 “The disc image file is corrupted” message is shown to them as they are trying to mount an image file on their device.
 If you are facing the same problem on your device, don’t worry.
 Follow these fixes on your device and your problem will be solved easily.
 But before going ahead for the fixes, try these initial workarounds which can solve your problem with minimal efforts.

 1. Try mounting another .iso/.img file on your computer.